HaleemaSadia/Portfolio/README.md

 - #### _What I've Learnt_
   - Complete mobile application lifecycle.
   - User authentication plus subscription and separating functionality for non-logged in users.
-  - Live video play and managing video and audio controls.
+  - Live video play and managing video and audio controls using node-media-client.
   - Complete ecommerce flow for the ecommerce module.
   - MapView using react-native-maps for showing location markers of nearby events.
   - Cart management for ecommerce module.